Demo

 Hours: 35 hours per week; Monday – Friday; 9am-5pm

-Location: On-site, Long Island City, New York
+Location: On-site, Long Island City and Harlem, New York

 The Fortune Society’s mission is to support successful reentry from incarceration and promote alternatives to incarceration, strengthening the fabric of our communities.
 We do this by believing in the power of individuals to change, building lives through service programs shaped by the needs and experiences of the Fortune community, and leveraging research and advocacy to help realize more just collective futures.